Designing an Engineering Strategy

 Can we recover from a disaster like an AWS region going down for several hours?

-How is the maturity of the service based on theย 24 capabilities?
+What is the maturity of the service based on the 24 capabilities?

-.. but what happens when the high-stake situation is resolved?
+...but what happens when the high-stakes situation is resolved?

-The Strategy served its purpose, and you start again โ
+The Strategy has served its purpose, and you start again. ✅

-Increase in organizational resilience toward that high-stake problem
+An increase in organizational resilience toward that high-stakes problem.

-People become better at Strategy due to the experience acquired
+People becoming better at Strategy due to the experience acquired.

-If Engineering Strategy is about aย high stake business problem, then Engineering Vision addresses the whole Business Vision.
+If Engineering Strategy is about a high-stakes business problem, then Engineering Vision addresses the whole Business Vision.

 Fluff is superficial restatement of the obvious combined with a generous sprikling of buzzwords.
 [Richard Rumelt]

-I have become better at identifying good a Strategy over the last years.
+I have become better at identifying a good Strategy over the last few years.
 The main reason is that I had the privilege to work with extraordinary people who are great strategists.

 I was able to see how a well-defined strategy had the problem well-framed.
 They come with a good direction and concrete actions to overcome high-stakes situations.
-Then I knew thatโs Strategy, and therefore good Strategy looks like.
+Then I knew that was Strategy, and therefore what a good Strategy looks like.

-Then, identifying a fluff or a bad strategy is more accessible than I thought.
-Just question it.
+Then, identifying fluff or a bad strategy is more accessible than I thought.
+Just question it:

-What do you aim to solve by this Strategy?
+What do you aim to solve with this Strategy?

-How can I see this Strategy being implemented, its outcomes, and impacting the problem you described?
+How can I see this Strategy being implemented, its outcomes, and its impact on the problem you described?

 You will be surprised at how easy it is to spot a bad strategy.
 They lack foundations and are unable to articulate meaningful, focused actions.

-My recommendation is that if youโre unable to come up with a good strategy, pick the most significant business problem pick three focused actions that you think will address that problem.
+My recommendation is that if you’re unable to come up with a good strategy, pick the most significant business problem and pick three focused actions that you think will address that problem.
 Done.
-Better specific actions though a problem and learn meanwhile about Strategy that a bad Strategy just for the sake of Strategy.
+Specific actions for a problem are better—and you will learn about Strategy in the meantime—than a bad Strategy just for the sake of Strategy.

 Quoting again Richard Rumelt